Healthy Crock Pot Chicken Enchilada Casserole

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Healthy Crock Pot Chicken Enchilada Casserole is easy, delicious and full of vegetables.
-This kid approved recipe is perfect for dinner!
+This Crockpot Chicken Enchilada Casserole is easy, delicious, and full of vegetables.
+It’s a kid-approved recipe that is perfect for dinner!
+I also have a non-crockpot version (Chicken Enchilada Casserole) too!

 My only caution for this recipe is to not cook the daylights out of it.
 Overcooked rice is not delicious.
 So, start stirring and checking in after 2 hours.
 I know that seems like very little time in the crockpot, but I promise this one step will ensure an evenly cooked, tasty meal.